BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-extent.md

 ---

-# Codex WP-I — The Extent
+# Codex WP-S-I — The Extent

 ## Definition